Book a Tour

 🗓️ How many days should I spend in Auckland?

-One full day covers the major city highlights.
-Two to three days allows you to add Waiheke Island, Devonport, the North Shore beaches, and Rangitoto Island.
-Many visitors use Auckland as a starting base for a wider North Island itinerary including Rotorua and Waitomo.
+One full day covers the major city highlights comfortably.
+Two to three days allows you to add Waiheke Island, Devonport, North Shore beaches, and Rangitoto Island.
+Many visitors use Auckland as a starting base for a wider North Island itinerary including Rotorua, Waitomo, and Hobbiton.

 🚗 Can I combine Auckland with Rotorua or Waitomo?

-Absolutely.
-Auckland is the most common starting point for North Island tours.
-We offer multi-day itineraries that head south to Rotorua's geothermal wonders, Waitomo Glowworm Caves, and the Hobbiton Movie Set — all seamlessly connected with scenic driving and guided experiences.
+Absolutely — Auckland is the most common starting point for North Island tours.
+We offer seamlessly connected multi-day itineraries heading south to Rotorua's geothermal parks, Waitomo's glowworm caves, and the Hobbiton Movie Set.
+Many guests combine all three into a 3–4 day North Island itinerary from Auckland.

 ⛴ How do I get to Waiheke Island?

-Fullers360 ferries depart from downtown Auckland's ferry terminal every 30–60 minutes.
-The crossing takes about 40 minutes with stunning harbour views.
-We can include a Waiheke wine-tasting excursion as part of your Auckland experience — just ask when booking.
+Fullers360 ferries depart from downtown Auckland's ferry terminal every 30–60 minutes, with the crossing taking approximately 40 minutes with beautiful harbour views.
+We can include a Waiheke Island wine-tasting excursion as part of your Auckland experience — just mention it when booking.

 🌤️ When is the best time to visit Auckland?

 Auckland is enjoyable year-round thanks to its mild subtropical climate.
 Summer (December–February) is warmest with the best beach weather.
-Autumn (March–May) offers mild temperatures and fewer crowds.
-Winter is mild (10–15°C) with occasional rain.
+Autumn (March–May) offers mild temperatures, fewer crowds, and beautiful light.
+Winter (June–August) is mild at 10–15°C with occasional rain but uncrowded attractions.
 We run tours in all seasons.

 💰 What's included in the tour price?

-All tours include hotel pickup and drop-off, comfortable small-group transport, and an expert Auckland-based guide.
-Lunch, Sky Tower entry, and ferry tickets (if applicable) are at your own expense unless specified.
-We handle all logistics so you can simply enjoy the day.
+All Auckland city tours include hotel pickup and drop-off, comfortable small-group transport with a maximum of 16 guests, and an expert Auckland-based guide for the full duration.
+Lunch, Sky Tower entry, and any ferry tickets (Waiheke or Devonport) are at your own expense unless specified in the itinerary at booking.

 What Visitors Say